rakudo/rakudo/NOMMAP.markdown

 # Roadmap for "nom" Branch

-Last Updated 1st June 2011
+Last Updated 2nd June 2011

-## Containers
-Examine container bits, and get something working.
+Note that this isn't strictly in order, though things nearer to the top are likely to get focus sooner.

+## Fix up binding some more
+Get ::= correcter, and a bit more stuff on := also.

-## Variables
+## Implicitly typed parameters
-Get binding and assignment to work

-## Various operators in the setting
-Add back various operators like the arithmetic ones.
+Any for routines, Mu otherwise

+## Work out boolean stuff
+So we can actually have relational operators.

 ## Get attributes working
 Finish up enough so a (typed) attribute can be declared.
 Check for use